symfony/symfony-standard/README.md

-Symfony Standard Edition
+Symfony2 Standard Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
+Welcome to the Symfony2 Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new app.
 If you want to learn more about the features included, see the "What's Inside?" section.